nobodybusiness/SearchFiles/README.md

 ## Performance

 ### Problems
 Now app try to draw all found result at once.
-Because of that not specific enough search result in not complete list - it is created that way to avoid 'App stop responding' problem.
+If search is not specific enough, result will be not complete.
+It is intentional to avoid 'App stop responding' problem.
 In the future app should draw only part of result, and only after scroll to end of current showing results, load next part.

 ## Comparision to Windows default search
-For specific enough file/folder search app in my not-scientific tests find results visibly faster then default Windows search engine.
+For specific enough file/folder search app (in my not-scientific tests) finds results visibly faster then default Windows search engine.
 Complete indexing drives can change outcomes.
 You need to find for youself.

 ## How it works?